srinivassaitangudu/helpers1/docs/work_organization/ck.github_projects_process.reference.md

 ## GH project structure

-- A GH project represents a long-term project that is composed of GH Issues and EPICs, executed by multiple team members according to Sprints
+- A GH project represents a long-term project that is composed of GH Issues, executed by multiple team members according to Sprints

 - Each GH project window consists of tabs called "views"